FAQ: PERM Labor Certification Process – Phase 1

 The CO may also require that the employer undertakes additional supervised recruitment.
 The supervised recruitment involves new recruitment directed by the CO.

 Can I withdraw an application if it is selected to be audited?

-No. If the application is selected for an audit, the employer cannot withdraw the application and must respond to the audit.
+No. If the application is selected for an audit, the employer cannot withdraw the application, and they must respond to the audit.

 What are the differences and similarities between EB-2 and EB-3 immigrant preference categories?

-Unlike the EB-1 First Preference Category, the EB-2 and EB-3 both require the applicant to obtain a PERM LC before applying for the I-140, employment-based immigrant visa.
+Unlike the EB-1 First Preference Category, the EB-2 and EB-3 both require the applicant to successfully complete the PERM labor certification process before applying for the I-140, employment-based immigrant visa.

-Whether a petition qualifies for EB-2 or EB-3 depends on the requirements of the position as stated in the LC and immigrant petition.
-For an EB-2 petition, the position must require at least a Master’s Degree (or foreign equivalent) or a Bachelor’s degree and five years of progressive experience.
-For an EB-3 petition, the position must require at least a Bachelor’s degree.
+Whether a petition qualifies for EB-2 or EB-3 depends on the requirements of the position, as stated in the labor certification and immigrant petition.
+For an EB-2 petition, the position must require the minimum of a Master’s Degree (or foreign equivalent) or a Bachelor’s degree plus five years of progressive experience.
+And for an EB-3 petition, the position must require at least a Bachelor’s degree.

 To download a printable version of this FAQ, please click here.

 Phase Two FAQ’s will be available shortly, so check back for additional updates.

 Throughout the entire process, we are available to guide you and respond to any questions or concerns that arise.
 For more information about your Immigration situation or to learn how the Marks Gray Immigration team led by Giselle Carson may assist you today, please email [email protected].